Wallace Ray Davis

 Wallace Ray Davis (December 3, 1949 – February 16, 2007), born in San Antonio, Texas, is best known as a Christian Television Pioneer having created and built the largest religious media agency in the world called Affiliated Media Group.
 With over 130 ministries represented he was known by many in the industry as a master architect of success in the world of broadcast Evangelism.

 Early life

 Ray Davis was born in San Antonio, Texas to Herbert Wallace Davis and Aaron Karr.
 His father who was a soldier in the U.S. Air Force deployed and the family moved to Tripoli Libya, Africa when Ray was thirteen.
 In 1968 he was a Freshman at Lee College in Nashville, TN. and left school to marry Sylvia Katrina Webber and received his draft notice for the U.S. Army leading to a deployment to Okinawa.
 In 1978, he married Elizabeth Mary Zimmer.

 Ministries represented

-Ray Davis' firm Affiliated Media Group located in Jacksonville, Florida, represented over 130 ministries to include:
+Ray Davis' firm Affiliated Media Group located in Jacksonville, Florida, represented over 130 ministries including: